 New puppy owners need to understand dogs have a different way of socializing than people.
 Puppies heavily rely on smell, body language, and certain vocalizations.

 They can be as young as one week old when they begin to socialize.
-The puppy socialization period is before 16 weeks of age, with the puppy socialization window closing around 4 months for most pups.
-Dog socialization training should commence as soon as possible.
-Expose your puppy to a wide variety of new things in a safe manner during the puppy socialization time period.
+The puppy socialization period is before 16 weeks of age, with the puppy socialization window closing around four months for most pups.

 7 Puppy Training Tips for Early Success